Jump to content

 Grappler Tag: Often used in conjunction with Rope or Duracable the grappler tag is a small disc roughly six inches in diameter.
 When placed against a solid surface, the grappler tag attaches to that surface by magnetism (if the surface is ferrous) or by an array of nearly microscopic metal barbs (if not).
 The tag can then be attached to duracable and used as an anchor for climbing, pulling, or any other purpose.
 A button on the top of the disc releases the grappler tag’s hold.

-• In-Game Bonuses: When using Rope/Duracable to assist climbing the climbing speed is doubled and the Character gains advantage for any checks for possibly falling.
-Grappler tag can provide advantage bonuses when a Character is attempting to setup a rope to climb/scale something.
+• In-Game Bonuses: When using Rope/Duracable to assist climbing, the climbing speed is doubled, and the Character gains advantage for any checks for possibly falling.
+Grappler tag can provide advantage bonuses when a Character is attempting to set up a rope to climb/scale something.
 GM's discretion.

-• Steel: These heavy-duty cuffs have hardness 10, 10 hit points, a break DC of 30 and require a Disable Device check (DC 25) or Sleight of Hands check (DC 35) to remove without the key.
+• Steel: These heavy-duty cuffs have hardness 10, 10 hit points, a break DC of 30, and require a Disable Device check (DC 25) or Sleight of Hands check (DC 35) to remove without the key.

 • Zip-Tie (x25): These are single-use disposable handcuffs, much like heavy-duty cable ties.
-They have hardness 0, 4 hit points and a break DC of 25.
+They have hardness 0, 4 hit points, and a break DC of 25.
 They can only be removed by cutting them off (Disable Device and Sleight of Hands checks automatically fail).

 -Note: This tool eliminates any penalty for using Craft (electronics/mechanical/structural) without a tool kit, but will not give a bonus.